rarebreed/rarebreed.github.io/_posts/2018-03-26-rust-plus-ml.md

 Now, the most popular languages for ML seems to be python, R, and scala at the moment.
 Frankly, I really scratch my head why python is so popular for AI.
 I think I know why.
-Many statisticians and data scientists are really Math majors at heart, and didn't really learn heavy duty programming languages.
+Many statisticians and data scientists are really Math majors at heart and didn't really learn heavy duty programming languages.
 So they like python (and R) for how easy they are to learn.
-But I have issues with any language that doesn't to this day have some kind of const or final.
+However, I have issues with any language that doesn't to this day have some kind of const or final.
-And the speed?
-More like the lack of.
+Not to mention that python leaves a lot to be desired in the speed category.

 So what about scala?
 While scala is marginally interesting, it's like a shadow imitation of haskell.
 I remember reading a post from Edward Kmett about how broken Scala's type system was, especially when it started to use